bblfsh/documentation/driver/internal-protocol.md

 `errors` might contain any parsing errors found.
 If `status` is `ok`, then `errors` should be not set.

+`metadata` is an optional string map containing arbitrary metadata, such as language version or dialect if it had to be detected before parsing.

 Note that **binary files are not supported** by this process at the moment.
 If we want to add support for [Piet](http://www.dangermouse.net/esoteric/piet.html) in